FuelLabs/fuels-rs/docs/src/calling-contracts/variable-outputs.md

 # Output variables

-In some cases, the contract you are calling might be transferring funds to a specific address, depending on its execution.
+Sometimes, the contract you call might transfer funds to a specific address, depending on its execution.
 The underlying transaction for such a contract call has to have the appropriate number of [variable outputs](https://github.com/FuelLabs/fuel-specs/blob/master/src/protocol/tx_format/output.md#outputvariable) to succeed.

 Let's say you deployed a contract with the following method: